Learn What Optional Certifications Can Advance Your Career as a Medical Assistant

 - Required Education: Graduated from High School or the equivalent and completed an approved independent study course such as the JCAT course or the AAO Ophthalmic Medical Assisting course.
 If you completed the course more than 36 months ago, you will need to repeat the course or submit 18 IJCAHPO Group A credits for each year following the 36-month period.

 - Required Work Experience: 1000 hours under the supervision of an ophthalmologist within 12 months prior to submitting application.

 - Total IJCAHPO Certifications as 2020: More than 26,000 ophthalmic professionals hold IJCAHPO certification.

 Candidates may schedule their examination at a Pearson VUE test center upon receipt of the confirmation notice.
 Candidates can call the toll-free number (888) 231-1929 or visit www.pearsonvue.com/jcahpo.

 The International Joint Commission on Allied Health Personnel in Ophthalmology (IJCAHPO) serves to promote global eye health and prevent blindness through training program accreditation, education, and the certification of Allied Ophthalmic Personnel.

 Founded in 1979, Eagle Gate College has provided thousands of graduates with the knowledge and skills they need to pursue a rewarding career in nursing and healthcare.
-With a curriculum continually updated to meet healthcare needs, state-of-the-art labs, and hands-on training from experienced healthcare professionals, we prepare graduates to make a positive impact starting with their first day on the job.
+With a curriculum continually updated to meet healthcare needs, well equipped labs, and hands-on training from experienced healthcare professionals, we prepare graduates to make a positive impact starting with their first day on the job.
 Our robust Medical Assisting program combines virtual instruction, hands-on lab exercises, and supervised externship and can be completed in as little as 9 months.
 Eagle Gate College offers a premier healthcare education at multiple campus locations in Utah and Idaho.